Shellb1/CSCI-4970-FA2022-Capstone-Team-7/README.md

 provides construction management software.
 This application will take the form of an Angular-based web application served on an
 Amazon EC2 instance.

+To run this locally, *node* version 16+ and *npm* version 8+ are required.
+To start, run *npm install* in the root directory of the project to install all necessary dependencies.
+Then, run *ng serve* to start the application locally.

+Deploys to the EC2 server are done manually by the team, and any future deploys to different infrastructure will have to be done manually.

+To run the test cases, please run *ng test* in the root directory.
+This will direct Karma to run all of the automated tests within the .spec.ts files in the project.

 RELEASE NOTES FOR MILESTONE 1:

     Deployment environment (EC2 server) set up.